alt-romes/knowledge-base/GHC/Hardwiring a better unit-id for ghc.md

 Here it is: [!10119](https://gitlab.haskell.org/ghc/ghc/-/merge_requests/10119)

-TODO: Write a Note about this.
-Note [ghc the library's unit-id]
+[x] Write a Note about this.
+Note [GHC's Unit Id]

 Idea for testing: check the build artifact `GHC.Settings.Config` has a unit-id matching the one cabal gives it?

+Q: Why does cabal-copy crash on incompatible unit ids?
+A:

+--

+Don't include hash in the dependencies ids.
+Leave a TODO.